 From the Pulitzer Prize–Winning Author of The Overstory and the Oprah's Book Club selection Bewilderment comes Richard Powers's The Echo Maker, a powerful novel about family and loss

 “Wise and elegant . . .
 The mysteries unfold so organically and stealthily that you are unaware of his machinations until they come to stunning fruition . . .
 Powers accomplishes something magnificent.” —Colson Whitehead, The New York Times Book Review

 About the Author

-Richard Powers is the author of several novels, including The Overstory, which won the Pulitzer Prize in Fiction, as well as The Echo Maker, which won the National Book Award and was a finalist for the Pulitzer Prize.
-Powers has received a MacArthur Fellowship, a Lannan Literary Award, and the James Fenimore Cooper Prize for Historical Fiction, and is a four-time National Book Critics Circle Award finalist.
+RICHARD POWERS is the author of a dozen novels, including The Overstory, which won the Pulitzer Prize in Fiction, as well as The Echo Maker, which won the National Book Award and was a finalist for the Pulitzer Prize.
+Powers has received a MacArthur Fellowship, a Lannan Literary Award, the James Fenimore Cooper Prize for Historical Fiction, and is a four-time National Book Critics Circle Award finalist.
 He lives in the foothills of the Great Smoky Mountains.

 “A grand novel—grand in its reach, grand in its themes, grand in it patterning . . .
 If Powers were an American writer of the nineteenth century . . . he'd probably be the Herman Melville of Moby-Dick.
 His picture is that big.”